juji-io/docs/docs/reference.md

  :named-pattern [_negative [:1 not don't doesn't]
                  _food [:+ tofu pizza pork]]

+ ;; Specify a pre-condition for the topic, its value is a match pattern.
+If ;; present, the topic will be tried if the match pattern return true :pre-condition [hello]

+ ;; These rules are tried after neither the topic's main rule set nor the ad-lib ;; topics fire
+ :default-rules ([(> (input-length) 3)]
- ;; a default action added when neither this topic and ad-lib topics fire :default-action [:1 "Thank you for the input" "Got it, thank you"]
+                 [:1 "Thank you for the input" "Got it, thank you"]

+                 [thank]
+                 "You are welcome.")

+ ;; This response will be generated if the following fail to generate a ;; response: main rule set of the topic, ad-lib topics and default rules of the topic :failed-response ["ok"]

  ;; Include other topics as part of this topic, as if rules in the included ;; topics are copied into this topic.
 This is how topics compose in REP.